dotnet/docs/docs/architecture/microservices/multi-container-microservice-net-applications/database-server-container.md

 ---
 title: Use a database server running as a container
-description: .NET Microservices Architecture for Containerized .NET Applications | Using a database server running as a container? only for development!
-Understand why. ms.date: 01/30/2020
+description: Understand the importance of using a database server running as a container only for development.
+Never for production. ms.date: 01/30/2020
 ---
-# Using a database server running as a container
+# Use a database server running as a container

 You can have your databases (SQL Server, PostgreSQL, MySQL, etc.) on regular standalone servers, in on-premises clusters, or in PaaS services in the cloud like Azure SQL DB.
 However, for development and test environments, having your databases running as containers is convenient, because you do not have any external dependency and simply running the `docker-compose up` command starts the whole application.
 Having those databases as containers is also great for integration tests, because the database is started in the container and is always populated with the same sample data, so tests can be more predictable.

-### SQL Server running as a container with a microservice-related database
+## SQL Server running as a container with a microservice-related database

-In eShopOnContainers, there is a container named sqldata defined in the [docker-compose.yml](https://github.com/dotnet-architecture/eShopOnContainers/blob/master/docker-compose.yml) file that runs SQL Server for Linux with all the SQL Server databases needed for the microservices.
-(You could also have one SQL Server container for each database, but that would require more memory assigned to Docker.)
-The important point in microservices is that each microservice owns its related data, therefore its related SQL database in this case.
-But the databases can be anywhere.
+In eShopOnContainers, there is a container named `sqldata`, as defined in the [docker-compose.yml](https://github.com/dotnet-architecture/eShopOnContainers/blob/master/docker-compose.yml) file, that runs an SQL Server for Linux instance with the SQL databases for all microservices that need one.

+A key point in microservices is that each microservice owns its related data, hence it should have its own database.
+However the databases can be anywhere.
+In this case, they are all in the same container to keep Docker memory requirements as low as possible.
+Keep in mind that this is a good-enough solution for development and, perhaps, testing but not for production.

 The SQL Server container in the sample application is configured with the following YAML code in the docker-compose.yml file, which is executed when you run `docker-compose up`.
 Note that the YAML code has consolidated configuration information from the generic docker-compose.yml file and the docker-compose.override.yml file.
 (Usually you would separate the environment settings from the base or static information related to the SQL Server image.)